Karthick1097/PowerBI_DailySalesReport-Project/README.md

 # PowerBI_DailySalesReport-Project
-Extracted and consolidated the data from multiple PDF files using Power Query,then applied the data proper transformation and create this visual Report in Power BI
+Extracted and consolidated the data from multiple PDF files using Power Query, then applied the data proper transformation and creating this visual report in Power BI